Scanframe/sf-mod-app/com/gii/doc/Variable.md

     Fvariable->setHandler(&_eventHandler);
     if (client)
     {
-        // setup instance as a client which triggers events.
+        // Setup instance as a client which triggers events.
         _variable.setup(0x98001);
     }
     else
     {
-        // setup instance as a server which triggers events.
+        // Setup instance as a server which triggers events.
         _variable.setup
         (
             "0x98001,Calibrate|Blue Pos,%,ASP,"